 Debt collection services in Tennessee must post a surety bond prior to conducting business as a licensing requirement.

 The required bond amount is based on the number of employees the collection service employees and are as follows:

 - 5-9 employees: $20,000 surety bond

-These bonds are subject to underwriting consideration, so the price you’ll pay depends not only on your required bond amount but also on a review of your personal credit report.
-The best way to find out exactly how much you’ll pay for your surety bond is to request your free surety bond quote now!
+These bonds are subject to underwriting consideration, so the cost of your bond depends not only on your required bond amount but also on a review of your qualifications.

 Why do I need this bond?